MPs urge Premier League & EFL to agree funding deal

 The Premier League and English Football League must "urgently" agree on sharing more revenue with clubs down the football pyramid, or risk having a settlement forced on them, say MPs.

-A report by the Culture, Media and Sport Select Committee says that if no funding settlement is reached soon, the government should bring forward the setting up of an independent football regulator "to impose a deal".
+A report by the Culture, Media and Sport Select Committee says that if no funding plan is reached soon, the government should bring forward the setting up of an independent football regulator "to impose a deal".

 The MPs want "an increased, strategic redistribution from all leagues down to the grassroots" in order "to safeguard the long-term stability of the game".